AdaCore/gnatstudio/docs/users_guide/compilation.rst

 In this dialog, two paths need to be configured: the compiler path and the tools path.
 The first is used to compile the code, while the second is used to run up-to-date tools in order to get more functionality or more accurate results.
-GPS only enables the :guilabel:`OK` button when the two paths are set to different locations, as that is the only case where it makes sense to enable the multiple toolchains mode.
+GNAT Studio only enables the :guilabel:`OK` button when the two paths are set to different locations, as that is the only case where it makes sense to enable the multiple toolchains mode.

 You can also activate an automated cross-reference generation from this dialog.
 The cross-reference files are the :file:`.ali` files generated by the GNAT compiler together with the compiled object files.
-The :file:`.ali` files are used by GPS for several purposes, such as cross-reference browsing and documentation generation.
+The :file:`.ali` files are used by GNAT Studio for several purposes, such as cross-reference browsing and documentation generation.
 Having those :file:`.ali` files produced by a recent compiler provides more accurate results for those purposes but might cause serious problems if an old compiler were to also read those :file:`.ali` files when compiling a project.

-If you activate the automated cross-reference generation, GPS generates those :file:`.ali` files using the compiler found in the tools path and places them in a directory distinct from the one used by the actual compiler.
-This allows GPS to take full benefit of up-to-date cross-reference files, while the old toolchain's :file:`.ali` files remain untouched.
+If you activate the automated cross-reference generation, GNAT Studio generates those :file:`.ali` files using the compiler found in the tools path and places them in a directory distinct from the one used by the actual compiler.
+This allows GNAT Studio to take full benefit of up-to-date cross-reference files, while the old toolchain's :file:`.ali` files remain untouched.